mightypirate1/DRL-Tetris/README.md

 2. A multi-processing framework for running multiple workers gathering trajectories for a trainer thread.
 The framework is flexible enough to facilitate many different RL algorithms.
 If you match the format of the template-agent provided, your algorithm should work right away with the framework.

-3. A small but family of RL-algorithms that learns to play two-player tetris through self-play:
+3. A small but growing family of RL-algorithms that learns to play two-player tetris through self-play:

     **SIXten** learns the value-function thru a k-step estimation scheme, utilizing the world-model of the environment and a prioritized distributed experience replay (modelled on Schaul et al.).
 Toghether with the multiprocessing framework described above it's similar to Ape-X (https://arxiv.org/abs/1803.00933) but the RL algorithm itself is different.